johnnymck/ShippingForecast/readme.md

 Fun Stuff!
 ----------
-Running `php examples/readforecast.php` and piping the output into a text-to-speech application (such as `say` on Macintosh) will read the latest forecast update without you having to bother tuning your wireless sets to BBC R4, 3 times a day.
+Running `php readforecast.php` in the root of the application and piping the output into a text-to-speech application (such as `say` on Macintosh) will read the latest forecast update without you having to bother tuning your wireless sets to BBC R4, 3 times a day.
 What a time to be alive!

-`./examples/forecast [zone here]` will return the forecast in plaintext in your desired zone
+`./forecast [Capitalised zone name here]` will return the forecast in plaintext in your desired zone